Customization APIs

 }

-The fields of each populator object contain information on an individual populator assigned to a given custom dimension.
+The fields of each populator object provide information about an individual populator assigned to a specific custom dimension.
 These fields are described in the following table:

 JSON name Type Description Portal field